pushme-pullyou/tootoo-2021/pages/arts-sciences-wikipedia/famous-french-philosphers.md

-Famous French Philosophers
+# Famous French Philosophers
 or famous frog filosofers.

 or nearly French.

 I add to this paper from time to time.

+## 2021-03-07

+* Is This the End of French Intellectual Life? https://nyti.ms/3uWjKIv

-2011-10-05 ~ latest update mostly to Deleuze.
+## 2011-10-05 ~ latest update mostly to Deleuze.

-The List
+## The List

 Louis Althusser - 6 October 1918 – 22 October 1990) was a French Marxist philosopher.